Tree.ly logo

 A result of the Kyoto Agreement is that instead of making real reductions it was argued that it didn't matter where in the world these emissions were being reduced since everyone emits into the same atmosphere.
 When companies “outsource” their climate action and don’t take responsibility, but just buy the cheapest credits available - and suppliers also create vast amounts of credits (so they can provide these low prices) - credits can be viewed as commodities (“Race to the bottom”).

 What these companies should ask themselves before offsetting emissions: How long will the carbon be sequestered for in this particular project?
 Does this project enhance biodiversity?
-Did the credits already “happen”, or is the sequestration happening in future?
+Are credits issued for actions that already happened, or is the sequestration happening in the future?
+Is the project conservative in estimating the counterfactual, so as not to issue too many credits?
 So, these credits all come with fluctuating prices and levels of quality and climate action.
-Yet, almost all credits can be accounted for as eligible even if the credit's validity isn't clear.
-Creating a lack of concern around the quality of the credits.
+Yet, almost all credits can be accounted for as eligible even if the credit's environmental integrity isn't clear.
+Standards and regulations are catching up to these issues.
+Initiatives like the EU CRCF, ICVCM, VCMI, SBTi, GRI among others are demanding more transparent reporting and are regulating the use and particularly the issuance of credits.

 Carbon Counting is Unclear